syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started.md

 ---
 layout: post
-title: Getting Started with PDF Viewer control in ASP.NET Core | Syncfusion
+title: Getting Started with EJ2 ASP.NET Core PDF Viewer Control | Syncfusion
 description: Learn how to getting started with PDF Viewer control in ASP.NET MVC application.
 You can view and comment on PDFs in ease and also can fill forms.
 platform: ej2-asp-core-mvc
 control: PDF Viewer